Celia Wray: Activism

 With Embleton, Evelina Haverfield and Vera Holme, Wray set up the private 'Foosack League' between themselves the membership of which was restricted to women and suffragists; the internal evidence suggests the Foosack League was a lesbian secret society.
 Certainly, the four were close friends as evidenced by the many letters written between them, particularly during World War I.

 In her later years, Wary lived with Alice Embleton at The Elms in Saxmundham in Suffolk.
 In her will she left £35,233 16s 5d.

-Wray died in Blythburgh in Suffolk in 1954 aged 82.
+Wray died in Blythburgh, Suffolk in 1954, aged 82.